Skip to main content

 Brainstorming

-A scenario I’ve run into multiple times, particularly in projects that involve designing and building digital assets, is one where we need to design a particular page with very vague requirements from the client.
+A scenario I’ve run into multiple times, particularly in projects that involve designing, building, and sharing digital assets, is one where we need to design a particular page with very vague requirements from the client.
 Let's say it's a sales page.

 We know that key elements of a sales page are: